Fullest

 Fullest is the fourth single by independent American rapper Cupcakke from her third studio album Ephorize.

 Background

-The song was first released on January 5, 2018 on her album.
-The rapper announced via Instagram that if her post received 5,000 comments, she would release the video for "Fullest".
+The song was originally released on January 5, 2018, as part of her album.
+The rapper later announced on Instagram that she would release the music video for "Fullest" if her post received 5,000 comments.

 Composition

 Madeline Laguaite from The Red & Black described the song as "a fun, fast-paced song that takes certain elements common to Latin music and incorporates them into the track.
 CupcakKe is full of confidence and self-assurance throughout the song, with lines like 'You can't ever make me look foolish' and 'my bank account look the fullest.'
 The track winds down with the post-chorus and a claim that 'them bitches still ain't the fullest.'"
 Jazz Scott from Tiny Mix Tapes claimed it to be bossa nova.